codykonior/OftenOn/README.md

 - `DAG` is a WS2012 and SQL2017 cluster, with a second WS2016 and SQL2017 cluster.
 You can use this to practice just setting up a Distributed Availability Group and migrating from one cluster to another.

+It also takes an optional `-ModulePath`.
+You can point this to a folder and the contents will be copied into C:\Program Files\WindowsPowerShell on the workstation machine.
+This is a quick way to get your own code into there.

 Then execute `New-OftenOnLab`.

 It takes time on the first run to download about 10GB of Evaluation ISOs from Microsoft.
 After this though each time the lab is